GoogleCloudPlatform/dataflow-vision-analytics/README.md

 We have processed over 30,000 images for label and landmark annotation under 30 minutes with the default quota.
-Let's see if we can gather following stats from these files.
+Let's see if we can gather the following stats from these files.
 You can run these queries in the BigQuery SQL workspace.

 Be aware that the numbers that you will see can vary from the query results in this demo.
 Vision API